Title: Engineering Educator

 In recognition of his exceptional accomplishments, Dr. Tovey has accrued numerous accolades throughout his career.
 A grantee of the Biologically Inspired Design Education Grant since 2009, he also won the Sig-Econ Test of Time Award in 2016.
 He was previously awarded an auction-based coordination grant from the United States Army Research from 2008 to 2009, a fundamentals and applications grant from the National Science Foundation from 2006 to 2009, an online planning methods grant from 2001 to 2005, and a research initiation grant from 1983 to 1985.
 Furthermore, he was presented with the Jacob Wolfowitz Prize from AJMMS in 1989 and a Presidential Young Investigator Award from the National Science Foundation in 1985.
 However, the highlight of his career was being honored with the Golden Goose Award in 2016.

 A research fellow of the Georgia Institute of Technology from 1995 to 1999, Dr. Tovey originally joined his profession due to his desire to explain the unexplained through education and research.
+As of 2019, he serves as the Vice-Chair of the Faculty Executive Board at Georgia Institute of Technology.
 Married to Gail Ann Foorman since 2000, he is the proud father of four children.
 In his spare time, he enjoys reading, singing, and listening to music.
 Notably, he has been inducted into four editions of Who’s Who in America for his contributions to engineering and higher education.

 Contact Dr. Tovey